marmelab/phpcr-browser/README.md

 License
 -------

-This bundle is available under the MIT License, courtesy of [marmelab](http://marmelab.com).
+This application is available under the MIT License, courtesy of [marmelab](http://marmelab.com).